Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/selecting-builtin.rst

 As we added these Builtins, we recorded the steps that were taken.
 We ordered the list above to go from the simpile to more advanced.

-See also :ref:`Tutorial: Adding a new Mathics Function`.
+See also :ref:`Tutorial: Adding a new Mathics3 Function`.